maximilian-sprengholz/homepage/docs/README.md

 # Maximilian Sprengholz
 (he/him)

-I am a PhD student in social sciences at Humboldt-Universität zu Berlin and part of the Berlin Graduate School of Social Sciences (BGSS).
+I am a PhD student in social sciences at Humboldt-Universität zu Berlin as part of the Berlin Graduate School of Social Sciences (BGSS).
+I am working as a researcher at the Berliner Institut für empirische Integrations- und Migrationsforschung (BIM).
 My current research interests include social and political inequalities at the intersections of gender, nativity, and class.

 [maximilian.sprengholz@hu-berlin.de](mailto:maximilian.sprengholz@hu-berlin.de)<br />
 [https://orcid.org/0000-0003-3829-3665](https://orcid.org/0000-0003-3829-3665)<br />